profoundry-us/loco_motion/README.md

 Cannot render console from 172.23.0.1!
 Allowed networks: 127.0.0.0/127.255.255.255, ::1
 ```

+> [!NOTE]
+> Your IP address may be different!
+Take note of what IP the error says.

 Because we're running inside Docker, we have a different network than what Rails
 typically expects (127.0.0.1) and it blocks the default web console that loads
 when an error happens.